kang-sw/async-spin-sleep-rs/README.md

 **async-spin-sleep** is a Rust crate that provides a highly accurate asynchronous timer for multiple async tasks using spin sleep in a single thread.

-## MSRV

-As this crate internally utilizes `BinaryHeap::retain` method, it requires rust compiler version 1.70.0

-if feature `no-bheap-retain` is enabled, the `retain` method will be replaced with a bit more permissive but inefficient algorithm.

 ## Usage

 To use **async-spin-sleep**, add the following line to your `Cargo.toml` file: